MarcoBetti1/FTAAT/ReadME.md

 ### FIXED TOKEN ABSTRACT ATTENTION TEST (FTAAT)
-Automated python code that supports automatic prompting and grading to deepseek and openai API.
+Automated python code that implements automatic prompting and grading to deepseek & openai API.
 I would suggest not using the streamlit aspect as its not complete.